allartk/leaflet.offline/README.md

 ## Usage

-Look in examples folder for details, you need to include the files from the dist folder, as well as the dependencies.
+Look in examples folder.
+You need to include the files from the dist folder, as well as the dependencies.
 I encourage you to use [browserify](http://browserify.org/).

 The tile server you use needs to have an Access-Control-Allow-Origin header to allow tiles to be saved in the browser.
 To accomplish you could build a proxy.